jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Governance and management**

 ### 39 Governance principles
-A local authority must act in accordance with the following principles in relation to its governance:
+(1) A local authority must act in accordance with the following principles in relation to its governance:
   (a) a local authority should ensure that the role of democratic governance of the community, and the expected conduct of elected members, is clear and understood by elected members and the community; and
   (b) a local authority should ensure that the governance structures and processes are effective, open, and transparent; and (c) a local authority should ensure that, so far as is practicable, responsibility and processes for decision-making in relation to regulatory responsibilities is separated from responsibility and processes for decision-making for non-regulatory responsibilities; and
   (d) a local authority should be a good employer; and (e) a local authority should ensure that the relationship between elected members and management of the local authority is effective and understood.
+(2) In subsection (1)﻿(d), good employer has the same meaning as in clause 36 of Schedule 7.

 ### 40 Local governance statements
 (1) A local authority must prepare and make publicly available, following the triennial general election of members, a local governance statement that includes information on—